Wellness

 How Does At-Home Dog Allergy Testing Work?

 Are you wondering how to test for dog allergies at home?
 How do these kits work?
-All you have to do is collect a saliva or hair sample (it depends on each company) and mail it to the company’s lab.
+All you have to do is collect a hair or saliva sample (depending on each company) and mail it to the company’s lab.
 Then, you’ll receive results via email within a few weeks.
 You should share your results with your veterinarian to determine the best treatment plan for your pup.

 What Can Dogs Be Allergic To?